-- We collected just over £56million of Council Tax and £24million in Business Rates.
+Performance Target 2019/20 Performance Variance on target % of major planning applications determined in 13 weeks 75% 100% 33% % of minor applications determined in 8 weeks 80% 96% 20% % of other applications determined in 8 weeks 90% 97% 8% % occupancy of our Business Estates 87% 88% 1% % of customers satisfied with our Business Estates 92% 98% 7% % occupancy of Wisbech Yacht Harbour 85% 95% 12% early on target 5% to -9%) Below (>-10 v target 0%) Quality Organisation • We collected just over £56million of Council Tax and £24million in Business Rates.
 This plays a major part in funding the key services we provide to the community.
-We also pass a large share of this money onto the Police, Fire Service, County and Parish Councils - see the 'Money Matters' section for more information. - More people are using our website than ever before.
+We also pass a large share of this money onto the Police, Fire Service, County and Parish Councils - see the 'Money Matters' section for more information.
+More people are using our website than ever before.
 We received nearly 685,000 visits in 2019/20 and nearly 10,000 online form submissions (excluding Garden Waste subscriptions) across 50 different topics.
 Dedicated Coronavirus webpages were set up to signpost to government support and business grant information; these received over 16,000 hits within 4 weeks.
 Work is currently underway to develop a brand new website that will be launched during 2020.
-This will deliver valuable improvements to its design, quality of content, search facility and its 'Find My Nearest' postcode look-up system. - Our Social Media following continues to grow, with 8,570 Twitter followers and 3,368 Facebook followers.
-We use these channels to advertise council services, local events and partner organisations.
-Some of our Tweets have been ranked in the top 50 'Great UK Gov Tweets' which ranks the most 50 engaging tweets everyday based on retweets, likes and potential reach.
-One such example is a tweet in January about boxing professional Jordan Gill's visit to Fenland, which ranked 32nd and was estimated to reach 115,250 people.
-Our Social Media channels have proved particularly effective in engaging with residents and businesses about Coronavirus, offering us the ability to quickly publicise and signpost emerging information. - Our Elections team continue to work hard to allow everyone to exercise their right to vote.
-2019 was a busy year for the team who successfully delivered three major elections two of which were unexpected.
-On May 2nd, the allout elections were held involving 24 District Councillor wards and 39 Parish/Town Council wards.
-Both the European Parliamentary Election (May 23rd) and General Election for the North East Cambridgeshire Parliamentary
+This will deliver valuable improvements to its design, quality of content, search facility and its 'Find My Nearest' postcode look-up system. • Our Social Media following continues to 3,368 Facebook followers.
+We use services, local events and partner orga been ranked in the top 50 'Great UK (engaging tweets everyday based on re such example is a tweet in January al visit to Fenland, which ranked 32 nd a people.
+Our Social Media channels engaging with residents and businesse ability to quickly publicise and signpost of these char anisations.
+Gov Tweets tweets, like bout boxing and was es have prove es about C nels to ac Some of ou s' which ran s and poter profession stimated to ed particula oronavirus, lvertise council ur Tweets have ks the most 50 ntial reach.
+One al Jordan Gill's reach 115,250 rly effective in • Our Elections team continue to work har right to vote.
+2019 was a busy year for three major elections - two of which w out elections were held involving 24 Parish/Town Council wards.
+Both the E 23rd) and General Election for the Nor r the team ere unexpe 4 District European P who succes cted.
+On M Councillor arliamentar sfully delivered ay 2nd, the all- wards and 39 y Election (May